Thursday, December 13, 2018

 Monday, November 12, 2018

 My poetry pages, even pages from many years back, which happen to be valuable ones, all must find their way onto Blogger to be hinged.
 It's part and parcel of a matrix-system around what Blogger is for poetry.
 Luckily, the matrix is a capacious one, and bottomless and fathomless the right way.
-So: these pages appeared in Luke Simonich's denver syntax in 2010 for, respectively, Apparition Poems 1339, 1343, 1497, and 1473.
-Now, they may begin to come into their own.
+So: these pages appeared in Luke Simonic's denver syntax (issue 20) in 2010.

 Saturday, October 27, 2018